 - Natives who are local residents

 - Other Natives

 Requirement: If the TERO Office is unable to refer an adequate number of qualified, preferred employees for a Contractor, TERO will notify the Contractor who may fill the remaining positions with non-TERO workers.
-When this occurs, TERO work permits may be valid for one month from the date of issuance and may be renewed.
-Work permits are non-transferable.

 JOB QUALIFICATIONS, PERSONNEL REQUIREMENTS & RELIGIOUS ACCOMODATIONS:

 Requirement: An employer may not use any job qualification criteria or personnel requirements which serve as barriers to the employment of Natives which are not required by business necessity.
 The TERO department will review the job duties and may require the employer to eliminate the personnel requirements at issue.
 Employers shall also make reasonable accommodation to the religious beliefs and cultural traditions of Native workers.

 Requirement: Contractors/Employers may be required to develop on the job training opportunities and/or participate in Tribal or local training programs, including upgrading programs, and apprenticeship or other trainee programs relevant to the employer's needs.